Wildfire Prevention & Campfire Safety

 The San Bernardino National Forest has restrictions in place regarding campfires.
 Wood and charcoal campfires are allowed only in agency-provided fire rings at:

-It is illegal to build a fire while camping remotely (outside of a designated camping area).
+It is illegal to build a fire while camping remotely (outside the above bulleted areas).
 Additional restrictions on campfires can be implemented as fire danger increases, always check with the local Ranger Station.
-Read Current Fire Restrictions.
+Violating fire restrictions prompts a mandatory court appearance and is punishable by fine and/or imprisonment.

 Extinguishing Campfires

-Extinguishing your campfire properly and completely is crucial to avoiding accidental wildfires.
-One of the biggest mistakes you can make is leave a fire pit without ensuring that flames aren't still smoldering under the surface.
-Wildfires can and have smoldered underground and reignited dead leaf matter or even tree roots.
+Extinguishing your campfire properly and completely is crucial to avoiding wildfires.
+Leaving a fire pit smoldering is extremely irresponsible.
+Embers can smolder underground and ignite dry forest matter and tree roots.
 The California Dept. of Forestry and Fire Protection recommend the “Drown, Stir and Feel” method:

-• Stir - Stir around the fire area with your shovel to wet any remaining embers and ash.
-Be sure to turn wood and coals over and wet all sides.
-Move some dirt onto the fire site and mix thoroughly to fully smother it.
+- Stir - Stir the fire area with a shovel to wet remaining embers.
+Turn wood and coals over and wet all sides.
+Move dirt onto the fire site and mix thoroughly to fully smother it.

-• Feel - Feel the area with the back of your hand to ensure nothing is still smoldering.
+- Feel - Feel the area with the back of your hand to ensure nothing is still burning.

 Buy It Where You Burn It

-If you plan to build a campfire, please 'Buy It Where You Burn It!'
-Firewood from outside the area can harbor insects and diseases that are non-native to our National Forest.
+When building a campfire, use or purchase firewood from the area you're in.
+Firewood from other areas can harbor insects that are non-native to our National Forest.
 Bringing invasive species into new locations can kill large numbers of trees and shrubs.
-For this reason, it is important that you 'Buy It Where You Burn It!'
+For this reason, 'Buy It Where You Burn It!'

-Collectively, we can keep the San Bernardino National Forest (and all forests) safe from accidental fires and damage from invasive species.
-Be an ally with us and know before you go, happy camping!
+Let's keep the San Bernardino National Forest - and all forests - safe from accidental wildfires and damage from invasive species.
+Be an ally and know before you go, happy camping!